emerge-lang/compiler/roadmap.md

     * objects referenced from other objects: immutable by default
     * ~~function parameters: readonly be default.
 Functions are an API and should provide best compatibility~~
     * ~~function return types: immutable by default.
 Functions are an API and should provide high guarantees~~
-    * functions: pure by default? at least readonly! impure/mutable should be opt-in
+    * ~~functions: pure by default~~
       * this is already eased by having the receiver be an explicit parameter that can get an explicit mutability
+      * reading compile-time-constant data must be considered pure, too.
+There is no effective difference between a compile-time constant/literal in a function or outside of it.
+The type system should already enable this: global var, which implies immediately initialized, immutable.
+This could still entail reading runtime-dependent data... how to solve this?
 22. implement overload resolution algorithm, marked with TODOs
     * attention: currently, when an overload doesn't match just because of mutability that is reported as "function not defined". while technically correct, its very negative-helpful.
-E.g. when assignee is `readonly` and target is `mutable` the error message should say someting like "can't mutate ..."
+E.g. when assignee is `readonly` and target is `mutable` the error message should say something like "can't mutate ..."
     * Also: what about overloading only based on mutabliltiy?
 Deny by incorporating mutability into the disjoint logic somehow?
 23. object model